 Any sharing about key factors to scale up a B2B startup to 160 employees and 3M monthly business visitors?

 We invest in people, especially who want to give an impact and challenge the status-quo.
-Generally, if we invest in a talented team and give them the freedom to create, they will be able to innovate and going for extra miles.
+Generally, if we invest in a talented team and give them the freedom to create, they will be able to innovate and go for extra miles.

 Your focus in 2018?

 After a long journey to learn about B2B landscape in Indonesia, we are more than glad to announce that this year Ralali.com is developing several features to help businesses run easier.
-Started as a start-up company, this year we want to launch more vertical categories and planning to be sustainable one, hope we can also be profitable in 2019.
+Started as a start-up company, this year we want to launch more vertical categories and plan to be a sustainable one, hope we can also be profitable in 2019.